sindresorhus/sindresorhus.github.com/_apps/speediness.md

 The app makes use of the built-in [`networkQuality` command-line tool](https://support.apple.com/en-gb/HT212313) under the hood, which is provided by Apple.

+#### How can I run it from the menu bar?

+Open the Shortcuts app, create a new shortcut, and then drag the “Get Internet Speed” action into the shortcut editor.
+Enable the “Pin in Menu Bar” shortcut setting.
+You can now run speed tests directly from the Shortcuts icon in the menu bar.

+<a id="scheduled"></a>
+#### How can I run the speed test automatically every hour?

+Open the Shortcuts app, create a new shortcut, and then drag the “Get Internet Speed” action into the shortcut editor.
+You may want to enable the “Add to History” action setting.
+[Get the Shortery app](https://apps.apple.com/no/app/shortery/id1594183810?mt=12) and set it to run this shortcut every hour or at an interval of your choosing.
+(The Shortery app is only needed this year.
+It's almost certain that Apple will introduce automation for Shortcuts in macOS 13)

 <a id="ios"></a>
 #### Can you add support for iOS?